vavasjc/vavasjc/README.md

 ### Hi there!
 It's a pleasure having you into my GitHub profile!
-My name is Evaristo and I'm a data science and analytics professional.
-I work @ Afiniti as a Client Data Services Senior Associate. 👋
+My name is Evaristo and I'm a data scientist.
+I currently work @ Finecast, a GroupM Company. 👋

-- 🔭 I’m currently working on Survivability Analysis with Python using the lifelines package.
+- 🔭 I’m currently working on Airflow Pipelines, Looker Reports and Survivability Analysis with Python using the lifelines package.
-- 🌱 I’m currently learning Machine Learning on Python on Datacamp.
+- 🌱 I’m currently learning by studying @ Datacamp, e.g.: Time Series Analysis and Forecasting.
-- 🤔 I’m looking for help with Kaggle projects.
-I really want to broaden my horizons detecting opportunities to use models.
-- 💬 Ask me about SQL, Tableau, Data Visualization, working as a data analyst and data scientist
+- 💬 Ask me about SQL, Tableau, Looker, Data Visualization, working as a data analyst, engineer and data scientist
-- 📫 How to reach me: beacon.ai/vavasjc or mailto:evaristo.ssm@gmail.com
+- 📫 How to reach me: beacon.ai/vavasjc or mailto:evaristo.ssm@gmail.com or PM me at https://linkedin.com/in/evaristo.moreira

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=vavasjc&show_icons=True&count_private=True&theme=dracula)](https://github.com/anuraghazra/github-readme-stats)